 Eurisy’s activities are mandated and financed by its members: most European space agencies.
 Eurisy’s members shape space policies and influence investments in space infrastructure.

-REGIONS, CITIES AND SMEs SHARE GOOD PRACTICESGo to page >
+PUBLIC AUTHORITIES AND SMEs SHARE GOOD PRACTICESGo to page >

 Pioneering local and regional authorities and SMEs from across Europe already use satellite applications in their daily job.
 For the last seven years Eurisy has been collecting testimonials on how satellite applications have helped them in practice.
 Click on the map to see some success stories!view larger map

 Satellite images provide information about places, spaces, as well as spatial phenomena.
 Satellite navigation indicates absolute location, relative movement and time.
 Satellite telecommunication infrastructure ensures connectivity when terrestrial connections are down or inexistent.

 The applications resulting from these technological capabilities are often used together and in combination with data from a multitude of sources – whether field measurements, statistics, historical data, or even tweets – to deliver useful digital services that allow us to navigate, to make decisions, or to communicate in new ways.

 Europe invests in satellite infrastructure through two major programmes, Galileo and Copernicus.
 The resulting applications are expected to bring growth, jobs, and better quality of life for Europe's citizens.